gurbirsinghsaran9284-png/Induction-program/README.md

 ## Day 2
 ### English proficiency test:-(9:30 to 10:30)
 - It was comprised of basic topics of English.
 It was conducted by ours seniors.
 Classrooms were alloted to all the students according to their branch and section .
-There were two invigilators in every classroom for conducting test .
+There were two invigilators in every classroom for conducting test and ensuring that students are doing their test fairly.

+### Maths proficiency test :-(10:30 to 11:30)
+- Similarly,it contained the basic concepts of mathematics.
+All the students gave their test in the same classroom as there was in the english test.